-As prescribed by the Code and regulations, this IRA may be revoked within seven (7) calendar days following the date the IRA is established.
-Unless indicated otherwise, the IRA is established on the date the Trustee signs the Application.
-To revoke this IRA, you must provide a written notice to the Trustee at the address listed on the Application (or other address provided to you by the Trustee) that accompanies this Disclosure.
-The Trustee must receive your revocation notice no later than seven days after the IRA is established.
+As prescribed by the Code and regulations, this Traditional SIMPLE IRA may be revoked within seven (7) calendar days following the date the Traditional SIMPLE IRA is established.
+Unless indicated otherwise, the Traditional SIMPLE IRA is established on the date the Trustee signs the Application.
+To revoke this Traditional SIMPLE IRA, you must provide a written notice to the Trustee at the address listed on the Application (or other address provided to you by the Trustee) that accompanies this Disclosure.
+The Trustee must receive your revocation notice no later than seven days after the Traditional SIMPLE IRA is established.
 If your revocation notice is mailed, it will be deemed received as of the postmark date.
-If you revoke the IRA within the seven-day revocation period, the Trustee is still required to report the contribution and the distribution to the IRS.
-If you revoke the IRA within the revocation period, the Trustee will return to you the entire amount you contributed without deducting any administrative fees, penalties, or investment losses.
+If you revoke the Trustei SIMPLE IRA within the seven-day revocation period, the Trustee is still required to report the contribution and the distribution to the IRS.
+If you revoke the Traditional SIMPLE is established, or investment losses.